-- Wells Fargo Student Loan for Parents: Wells Fargo also has a loan program for parents looking to fund their child’s college experience, but they may also be the student’s grandparent, friend, or step-parent.
+Wells Fargo Student Loan for Parents: Wells Fargo offers a loan program for parents looking to fund their child’s college experience; the loan is also open to the student’s grandparents, friends, or step-parents.
 The loan covers up to $25,000 per school year at either a variable or fixed interest rate.

 - MedCAP Loan Program: The MedCAP Loan is a private loan offered through Wells Fargo that allows students to borrow as much as they need with no annual maximum.
-To qualify for this loan, students are expected to have a positive credit history and hold U.S. citizenship.
-This loan also allows students to choose from fixed or variable interest rates, whichever one best suits their needs.
+Students with a positive credit history who hold U.S. citizenship qualify.
+This loan also allows students to choose from fixed or variable interest rates, depending on which option best suits their needs.

-- Medical Residency & Relocation Loan: This private option is offered through Sallie Mae and grants students a three-year grace period before they must start repaying their loan.
-The assistance offered ranges from $1,000 to $20,000, and interest rates vary anywhere from 3.21% APR to 11.56% APR.
-That amount can by adjusted by .25% if a student holds an account at Sallie Mae.
+- Medical Residency & Relocation Loan: This private loan offered through Sallie Mae grants students a three-year grace period before they must start repayment.
+Available aid ranges from $1,000 to $20,000, and interest rates vary anywhere from 3.82% APR to 10.19% APR.
+Interest can be reduced by .25 of a percentage point if the borrower or cosigner enrolls in monthly auto-payments.

-- Discover Law Loans: This private loan is available at a fixed interest rate of 6.79% to 7.89% APR to graduate students who are enrolled at least half-time.
-Students are not required to pay back their loan while in school and can receive a lower interest rate if they qualify for the Auto Debit Reward program.
-Students must pass a credit check to receive this loan, and if they aren’t in good credit standing, they’ll need to provide a cosigner to receive the loan.
+Discover Law Loans: This private loan is available at a fixed interest rate of 6.24% to 10.99% or a variable rate of 3.74% to 9.24% APR to graduate students who are enrolled at least half-time.
+Students are not required to pay back their loan while in school, and can receive a lower interest rate if they qualify for the Auto Debit Reward program.
+Students must pass a credit check to receive this loan and provide a cosigner if their credit score is low or they have not established credit in their name.

-When you accept a loan from a federal or private lender, you enter into a contract with that lender that outlines the expectations of all parties during the life of the loan.
-As stated by the American Student Assistance advocacy organization, “simply put, you are responsible for paying your loan – whether or not you finish your education or are satisfied with your education.”
-However, as a borrower you also have rights in the process, including having repayment options to help you manage student loan debt.
+When you accept private loans for college from a federal or private lender, you enter into a contract with that lender that outlines the expectations of all parties during the life of the loan.
+As stated by the American Student Assistance advocacy organization, “Simply put, you are responsible for paying your loan — whether or not you finish your education or are satisfied with your education.”
+However, as a borrower you also have rights throughout the process, including selecting the best repayment options to help you manage student loan debt.

-New legislation has been proposed to protect the rights of borrowers.
-In December 2013 U.S. Senator Dick Durbin (D-IL) introduced a bill with the goal of “ensuring struggling student loan borrowers are treated fairly and understand the full range of repayment options and resources available to them.”
-The six basic rights included in the bill include:
+New legislation to protect the rights of borrowers has been implemented within the last five years.
+In December 2013, U.S. Senator Dick Durbin (D-IL) introduced a bill with the goal of “ensuring struggling student loan borrowers are treated fairly and understand the full range of repayment options and resources available to them.”
+The six basic rights included in the bill are:

 - Repayment plan options to help avoid defaulting on loans

-- Information about loan terms and conditions, and repayment options
+- Information about loan terms and conditions, with respect to repayment options

 - Information about and ability to contact loan servicers